Skip to main content

 The models outputs are the result of quantitative predictions of cell burdens of the test substance calculated to be accumulated in the skin and eye tissue.
 These cell burdens depend exclusively upon the intrinsic physico-chemical properties of the test substance.
 These mechanistic models are able to provide predictions for the skin/eye irritation potential of the chemical substances that are equivalent to the UN GHS classification system: Category 1 (corrosives), Category 2 (Irritants) and No-category (NC, i.e., non-irritants), making this alternative method unique in discerning Category 2 chemicals for eye irritation.

-You can find out more about this product on the Kreatis website.
+Find out more about this product and access the model on the Kreatis website.